xcore/sc_i2s/doc/master.rst

     24.576 / (96000 * 64) = 4

-The function get_mclk_bclk_div(unsigned sampFreq, unsigned mClkFreq) can be called that returns this value if required.
+If required, the function get_mclk_bclk_div() returns this value given a sample freqency and master clock frequency.

 On calling the I2S master thread it's first task is to setup the hardware resources into a configuration suitable for I2S operation.